 Here are some dairy-free alternatives to consider:

-- Plant-based, such as almond, soy, or coconut milk
+- Plant-based milk alternatives, such as almond, soy, or coconut milk

 - Non-dairy yogurt made from coconut or soy